Top 10 Study Tips for High School Students

 Studying well is not something that comes naturally to most people.
 Read on for a combination of tips and tricks which will truly enhance the way that you study!

 - Keep balance in your life.
 Successful students agree that spending all of their time pouring over notebooks or on their laptops is not the path to success.
-In fact, we need to give ourselves time off study in order to reap its benefits.
-You don’t need to sacrifice the balance in your life in order to do well at school.
+We need to give ourselves time away from study to reap its benefits.
+You don’t need to sacrifice the balance in your life to do well at school.

 - Set clear goals.
 Goal setting can help set your studies on track.
 Try setting smaller goals and bigger goals and hold yourself accountable by writing them down somewhere visible.